-Barack Obama’s Farewell Speech: President Urges Citizens To Fight “Challenges To Our Democracy”
+Barack Obama’s Farewell Speech: President Urges Citizens To Fight ‘Challenges To Our Democracy’

 “I think that that sense of gratitude that I feel for those folks, I just hope I’m able to express that,” Obama reflected.

 Obama carried this tone into his farewell speech later that night as he wowed his audience with memorable lines and heartfelt affection, as reported by CNN.
-He then went on to list what he felt were his major accomplishments of lifting America out a serious recession, the ACA, trying to close Guantanamo Bay and the legalization of gay marriage.
+He then went on to list what he felt were his major accomplishments of lifting America out a serious recession, the ACA, trying to close Guantanamo Bay, and the legalization of gay marriage.

-However, it should be noted that is was an act of the Supreme Court which fully recognized a gay couples right to marriage and not actually the Obama administration.
+However, it should be noted that it was an act of the Supreme Court that fully recognized a gay couple’s right to marriage and not actually the Obama administration.

-Barack Obama then addressed what could be perceived as his shortcomings and the obstacles and gridlock he often faced from a resolved Republican congress for most of his term as president.
+Barack Obama then addressed what could be perceived as his shortcomings and the obstacles and gridlock he often faced from a resolved Republican Congress for most of his term as president.

 “For every two steps forward, it often feels we take one step back,” he said.
 “But the long sweep of America has been defined by forward motion, a constant widening of our founding creed to embrace all, and not just some.”

-In a moment that touched his audience and supporters with sincerity, President Barack Obama’s farewell speech ended with an emotional honor his of his wife and First Lady, Michelle Obama.
+In a moment that touched his audience and supporters with sincerity, President Barack Obama’s farewell speech ended with an emotional honor his of his wife and first lady, Michelle Obama.

-“Michelle Lavaughn Robinson, girl on the south side, for the past 25 years you have not only been my wife and the mother of my children, you have been my best friend” he lovingly stated during the brief tribute to his wife.
+“Michelle Lavaughn Robinson, girl on the south side, for the past 25 years you have not only been my wife and the mother of my children, you have been my best friend,” he lovingly stated during the brief tribute to his wife.

-[Featured Image By Darren Hauck/Getty Images]
+[Featured Image by Darren Hauck/Getty Images]